ankane/shorts/Protecting-IPs.md

-# Protecting IP Addresses in Ruby
+# Protecting IPs in Ruby

 With the [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) just around the corner, here are two useful ways to protect your users’ IP addresses.
 Both support IPv4 and IPv6.